Xbox (division)

-Microsoft Gaming is the video game and digital entertainment division of the American multinational technology company Microsoft, based in Redmond, Washington and established in 2022.
-Its five development and publishing labels consist of: Xbox Game Studios, Bethesda Softworks (publisher of ZeniMax Media), Activision, Blizzard Entertainment, and King (the latter three are publishers of Activision Blizzard).
-It produces the Xbox video game consoles and services, in addition to overseeing production and sales, and is led by CEO Phil Spencer, who has overseen Xbox since 2014.
+Xbox (stylized in all caps), formerly Microsoft Gaming, is the video game and digital entertainment division of Microsoft, an American multinational technology company based in Redmond, Washington.
+Established in 2022, it produces the namesake video game consoles and services, in addition to overseeing production and sales.
+Its five development and publishing labels consist of: Xbox Game Studios, Mojang Studios, King, Bethesda Softworks (publishing label of ZeniMax Media), Activision and Blizzard Entertainment (publishing labels of Activision Blizzard).

 Prior to 2022, Microsoft had several different video game-related product lines, including Xbox hardware, Xbox operations, and game development studios.
 Microsoft Gaming was created with the announcement of Microsoft's plans to acquire Activision Blizzard to unify all of Microsoft's gaming groups within a single division.
-With the completion of the Activision Blizzard acquisition in 2023, Microsoft became one of the largest gaming companies, the third-by revenue and the largest by employment.
-The company has 500 million monthly active players across all gaming platforms.
+With the completion of the Activision Blizzard acquisition in 2023, Microsoft became one of the largest gaming companies, the third-by revenue.
+The company employs approximately 14,000 people worldwide, making it one of the largest employers in the video game industry.
+The company has 100 million daily active players across all gaming platforms.

 The division owns intellectual property for some of the most popular, best-selling, and highest-grossing media franchises of all time, including Call of Duty, Candy Crush, Warcraft, Halo, Minecraft, and The Elder Scrolls.
+Asha Sharma is the CEO of Xbox since 2026.